More at rubyonrails.org:

 You can specify unicode character routes directly.
 For example:

-You can create custom URL helpers directly by calling direct.
+You can create custom URL helpers by calling direct.
 For example:

 direct :homepage do